turingschool-examples/movie-tracker/README.md

 # Movie Tracker

 This project is working off the The Movie DB API (https://www.themoviedb.org/documentation/api - note you'll need to go create an account to get an API key).
 The idea of the project is to be able to sign in as a user and save favorite movies.

-Pretty simple right?
-HA HA not!
+This repository will serve as you "backend", allowing you to connect to Postgres.
+You'll need to have another project set up (use create-react-app), to sit alongside this one.
+Do not put that project in the same repository as this one, save yourself a headache.

-  Bc this is still in beta here is what you'll need to know.
+Bc this is still in beta here is what you'll need to know:
 * Using PostgreSQL
 * Setting up steps:
   * `npm install`
   * If you don't have postgresSQl, scroll down to `Setup Postgresql` and follow those steps.
   * Then run `npm run build`
   * Lastly run `npm start` - visit `/api/users` - should see a json response.
 * 2 APIs - MovieDB and your very own api
 * Fetch upcoming movies from MovieDB

 ## Setup Postgresql

+### IMPORTANT: If you already have Postgresql on your computer for some reason, you will need to uninstall it
+For information on how to do this read [this]("https://postgresapp.com/documentation/remove.html")

 #### What is Postgresql?
 * PostgreSQL is a powerful, open source object-relational database system